-But it’s not easy to let go of someone with whom you shared a part of your life.
-So you may stay together, even when your long-distance relationship doesn’t work.
+Letting go of someone with whom you shared a part of your life is not easy.
+Because of this, you may choose to stay together, even if your relationship is no longer working for you.

-You might try to make your relationship work even if you are not feeling it any more.
+You may try to make your relationship work, even if you are not feeling it any more.
 Maybe you are afraid of being alone or don’t know how to deal with the void that your partner will leave in your life.

 - If your feelings change, express them to your partner and make a decision together.

-- If you’ve had enough and just want to break up, there’s a right and the wrong way to do it.
+- If you’ve had enough and just want to break up, there’s a right and a wrong way to do it.